sensei-ml/technical_testing_cadreai/README.md

 4          inquiry  {'id': 10, 'from': 'event.organizer@example.co...
 Of course!
 What would you like to inquire abou...
 1.947845
 5            other  {'id': 11, 'from': 'mystery.sender@example.com...
 It seems like your message is incomplete.
 Coul...
 1.971632
 ```

+# Design decisions and challenges.

+## Design desicions

+- OOP Solid implementation according to a typical machine learning proyect folder structure.
+- Modularization of the project respecting the general structure of the provided code base and the Python best Practices.
+- Proyect design to centralize the execution in the main.py script; explicit pipilne flow in one single file.
+- Use of GPT4 or mini, an affordable alternative and up to the case of the project.
+- Optimization of the cost of using the OpenAI API: Lemmatization and stopwords removing with NLTK.
+Reduce the number of OpenAI tokens usage.

+## Challenges

+- Implement the error handling with a logic order and integrate with the logger.